Sompting Abbotts Preparatory School Scholarships And Bursaries Programme

-The aim of the programme is to help pupils take full advantage of an independent education whose parents might otherwise have not been able to afford it.
+The aim of the programme is to broaden accessibility and help pupils take full advantage of an independent education whose parents might otherwise have not been able to afford it.
 The scholarships are financial rewards for excellence and the bursaries are financial rewards for excellence given to those who would not, without monetary help, have the means to attend the school.